7RU7H/CTFs/HackTheBox/Retired-Machines/Snapped/Snapped-Helped-Through.md

 Goals:
 - Rewrite the 0xdf deobfuscated exploit in python to Golang with AI help, but not straight copy and paste-ing try building piece by piece to understand the parts in both python and golang more deeply
 Learnt:
+- Subdomains exist
+- There is reason python is used in exploit dev
 Beyond Root:

 - [[Snapped-Notes.md]]